DavidCPorter/solrPEDs/README.md

 # CS594-DCN-Final-Proj

 ## Environment set up
-There are two way you can set up the cluster for the experiments:
+There are two ways you can set up the cluster for the experiments:

 - add below config to local ~/.ssh/config file:
 ```